ObolNetwork/charon/docs/architecture.md

   // Subscribe registers a callback for triggering a duty.
   Subscribe(func(context.Context, Duty, FetchArgSet) error)

-  // AwaitProposer returns the block proposer for the slot (if in the cluster).
+  // AwaitProposer returns the block proposer PubKey for the slot (if in the cluster).
   AwaitProposer(context.Context, slot int64) (Pubkey, error)
 }
 ```